Jane Veeder: Solo work

 One year later in 1983, Veeder only produced one artwork that would be shown at that years SIGGRAPH Art Show, the piece, titled Floater, is a 6:12 minuter long real-time computer generated video piece.
 Again, two years later, at the 1985 SIGGRAPH Art Show Veeder only exhibited one work.
 The work exhibited that year, titled Vizgame and was a computer generated interactive artwork.
 The piece allowed the player to build a real-time generated animation on a 16-square grid, allowing the player to control the animation of each block.

-In 2018 Veeder work was included in the Chicago New Media 1973-1992 exhibition, curated by jonCates.
+In 2018 Veeder work was included in the Chicago New Media 1973-1992 exhibition, curated by Jon Cates.